GertieGer/BioNetworkClustering/README.rst

-The Yemmenite Step Method Python Project
+The Yemenite Step Method Python Project
 ==============================

-This module implements community detection using the Yemmenite Step Method.
+This module implements community detection using the Yemenite Step Method.
-The Yemmenite Step Method implements the Louvain method [#f1]_ , with an additional step where in each Louvain iteration, each community is clustered again using a separate algorithm (reffered to here as "splitting function").
+The Yemenite Step Method implements the Louvain method [#f1]_ , with an additional step where in each Louvain iteration, each community is clustered again using a separate algorithm (reffered to here as "splitting function").

 | We offer these options for the inner splitting functions
 1. Louvain